 Metal is heavier and installing that lump of metal on the nose of the aircraft will definitely change the weight and balance.
 The center of gravity will go forward so a new basic calculation must be done.
 A composite propeller might help here should the C of G be to far forward.

 This statically imbalance should be taken of by the manufacturer.
-Balancing the propeller on an engine is called dynamically balancing and is done on the aircraft in question with a running engine on different RPM settings.
+Balancing the propeller on an engine is called dynamically balancing and is normally done on the aircraft in question with a running engine on different RPM settings.
 Small counter weights are used to correct any imbalance.

 When its done properly, the engine will run silky smooth and less vibration means less damage caused by fatigue for the aircraft and its occupants.